 Instead of releasing the actual phone, Red also shared some press images of the device.
 You can check those out for yourself below.

-Jannard says that both the holographic screen and multichannel spatial sound is something that is difficult to describe and something that users will have to see or hear to fully appreciate.
+Jannard says that both the holographic screen and multichannel spatial sound are are difficult to describe, and something that users will have to see or hear to fully appreciate.

 Users won’t need the modular add-on in order to shoot 3D and 4V content for playback on that holographic screen either.
 Jannard says the smartphone’s built-in camera will support the feature in both the rear and front cameras.
 The smartphone will also automatically save a 2D file as well.
 Along with building a Hydrogen One network for sharing the content type, Jannard says the company is working with some “big dogs” social media networks in order to enable sharing the 4V content.
 When the company announced the development of a 4V camera, it said the content can be shared to Facebook and YouTube.

 While the smartphone itself will shoot 4V, the company is also working on a prosumer level 4V camera expected out before the end of the year.
-The unnamed camera is expected to shoot 8K 3D or 4V content at a prosumer level.
+The unnamed camera is expected to shoot 8K 3D or 4V content.
 But, like the smartphone, there aren’t many details yet, including how much the prosumer camera will cost.

 The Android smartphone will use a Qualcomm Snapdragon 835 processor.
 The phone was available for pre-order on the Hydrogen website for a short period.
 The black aluminum model will sell for $1,300 with pre-orders starting to ship on October 9.
 The same version will be on sale in AT&T and Verizon stores starting on November 2.